mobolajiJinad/XShot/README.md

 # Static Desktop Website - XShot

-Welcome to our static desktop website project!
+Welcome to our website project!
 This README.md file will provide you with an overview of our project, its purpose, and the key contributors - the product designer and the frontend engineer.

 ## Key Contributors